adudu21isme/rbxrulebreakers/README.md

 Appeal by [clicking here.](https://github.com/adudu21isme/rbxrulebreakers/issues/new?assignees=adudu21isme&labels=List+Appeal&projects=&template=appeal.yaml&title=%5BAPPEAL%5D+) (depending on Severity and Context, your appeal may be denied.)

 **Users are manually added.
-Terminated users may be removed from the list.**
+Terminated users may be removed from the list.
+If a user was terminated but has gotton their account, you can submit a report.**

 # Using in roblox
 > These are examples.
 The game must have HTTP Requests Enabled.